DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

 The obtained three terms form the loss function that we presented earlier.

 ## Analyzing The Divergence
 The first term is a prior loss, where $p(\mathbf z_T)$ is parameterized with a standard Gaussian and can be computed in closed form.
 The second term is a data likelihood term (e.g., reconstruction loss).
 The other terms form the "diffusion loss".
-These can also be rewritten in a way that we only have to perform data reconstruction during training.
+These can also be rewritten in a way that we *only have to perform data reconstruction during training*.

 $$\begin{aligned}
 q(\mathbf z_{t-1}\mid \mathbf z_t, \mathbf x) &= \frac{q(\mathbf z_t \mid \mathbf z_{t-1}, \mathbf x)}{q(\mathbf z_t \mid \mathbf x)} \cdot q(\mathbf z_{t-1} \mid \mathbf x) \\